onyx-platform/onyx-peer-http-query/README.md

   "window-id" java.lang.String
   "allocation-version" java.lang.Long
   ;; optional
-  "group" java.lang.String}`
+  "start-time" java.lang.Long
+  ;; optional
+  "end-time" java.lang.Long
+  ;; optional
+  "groups" [Any]}`

 ##### Docstring

 Retrieve a task's window state for a particular job.
 Must supply the :allocation-version for the job.
 The allocation version can be looked up via the /replica/allocation-version, or by subscribing to the log and looking up the [:allocation-version job-id].

-If group is supplied, only the state for that group will be retrieved.
+If groups is supplied, only the state for the groups supplied will be retrieved.

 ---